Why you should hold your nerve in a market downturn

 Taking a step back

 Fundamentally, whether it’s a drawdown or a momentary spike, investors who have managed to hold their position and take a long-term view have been rewarded with growth.
-Since 2010, there have been four growth scares – where the economy narrowly dodges a recession.
-Once the market hit bottom, the S&P 500 rallied by an average of almost 30 percent 12 months later.
+Since 2010, there have been four growth scares – where the economy narrowly dodges a recession.2 Once the market hit bottom, the S&P 500 rallied by an average of almost 30 percent 12 months later.

 Matthews is quick to acknowledge that understanding market context comes easier to clients who have seen their wealth go through these cycles.
 But he also points out for the next generation of high-net-worth investors who have entered the market during a period of growth, the latest downturn is obviously unnerving.
 “They’ve only seen things go up and up,” he says.
-“Going through things like COVID-19 shows you the world can change really quickly.”
+“Going through things like Covid-19 shows you the world can change really quickly.”

 Regardless of what is driving the negative sentiments and bear market – whether that’s geopolitics, inflation or a public health crisis – Matthews says his approach remains the same: “We deal with data and we think in line with the client’s priorities and long-term objectives.”